-Whether you’re in the process of getting a divorce or you’ve been separated from your partner for a while, parental alienation is a difficult experience to endure.
+Whether you’re in the process of getting a divorce or you’ve been separated for a while, parental alienation is a challenging experience.
 But what exactly is it?
 We look at the definition of parental alienation and how to stop it.

 Parental Alienation Definition: What Is It?

-Parental alienation, put simply, is when one parent (this is usually — but not exclusively — the parent with whom the child lives the majority of the time) turns their child against the other parent.
-This might take place during a bitter “custody” battle or when an agreement has been made by the courts for a child to spend time with one parent and the other parent isn’t satisfied with the result — unless there is a danger to the child, for example, if domestic abuse is present, the court will always rule in favour of a child being able to spend time with both parents.
-However, the most damaging form of parental alienation is when it is allowed to fester — sometimes for years — with children drip-fed harsh words about their other parent and prevented from spending time with them, often to the point that the relationship becomes non-existent.
+Parental alienation is when one parent (this is usually — but not exclusively — the parent with whom the child lives the majority of the time) turns their child against the other parent.
+This might take place during a bitter “custody” battle or when an agreement has been made by the courts for a child to spend time with one parent and the other parent isn’t satisfied with the result.
+Unless there is a danger to the child — for example, if domestic abuse is present — the court will always rule in favour of a child spending time with both parents.
+However, the most damaging form of parental alienation is when it is allowed to fester — sometimes for years.
+Children are drip-fed harsh words about their other parent and prevented from spending time with them, often to the point, the relationship becomes non-existent.

 Parental alienation is heartbreaking, and awareness of the issue is key.
-In 2005, as part of a global awareness campaign to highlight the prevalence of parental alienation, April 25th was chosen as Parental Alienation Awareness Day (PAAD).
+In 2005, as part of a global awareness campaign to highlight the prevalence of the phenomenon, April 25th was chosen as Parental Alienation Awareness Day (PAAD).
 It was initially introduced in Canada but is now celebrated in multiple countries across the globe.

 Parental alienation can manifest in a variety of different ways, including: